phusion/nginx-modsecurity-ubuntu/README.md

 ### On other Linux distros, other Ubuntu versions or other OSes

- 1. Enter our Ubuntu 18.04 build environment Docker container: `./enter-docker.sh`
+ 1. Enter our Ubuntu 20.04 build environment Docker container: `./enter-dev-container.sh`
  2. Inside the container, run: `make`

 This will output a file `libnginx-mod-http-modsecurity_xxxx.deb`.

 ## Development

 This section describes how you should approach making changes to the packaging specifications.
-Just like when building a package, you can do development either on Ubuntu 18.04, or on any system that supports Docker Linux containers.
+Just like when building a package, you can do development either on Ubuntu 20.04, or on any system that supports Docker Linux containers.

 ### Anatomy

  * The `spec/` directory contains the Debian packaging specifications (that is, the files that are usually found within the `debian/` directory).
  * The `Makefile` is used to download source files and build the package.
 It also specifies which version of libmodsecurity and Nginx to compile against.
- * `build-docker.sh`, `enter-docker.sh` and `docker-env/` are related to the Docker-based build environment.
+ * `build-dev-container.sh`, `enter-dev-container.sh` and `dev-container/` are related to the Docker-based development/build environment.

 ### Workflow